Loretta Butler - Obituary

-Montgomery - Ms. Loretta Butler 63, of Montgomery, AL transitioned on Tuesday June 9, 2020.
-Funeral Services to be announced.
+Montgomery - Ms. Loretta Crosby Butler 63, of Montgomery, AL transitioned on Tuesday June 9, 2020.
+Graveside Services will be held on Saturday, June 20, 2020 at 11:00 a.m. from the Oakwood Annex Cemetery with Apostle Keith L. Moore officiating.

 PEACE MORTUARY & FUNERAL SERVICES